Location: Cornbury Estate, Oxfordshire

 Website: www.wildernessfestival.com (http://www NULL.wildernessfestival NULL.com/)

-Wilderness Festival (http://www NULL.wildernessfestival NULL.com) is a little different, billing itself as a celebration of the arts and outdoors in the wilds of Oxfordshire.
-The photos on their Facebook page are simply stunning – overflowing with creativity and eccentricity… (more…)
+Wilderness Festival (http://www NULL.wildernessfestival NULL.com) is a little different, billing itself as ‘A Celebration shaped by Nature, a Landscape Transformed by the Arts’ it takes places in a stunning location in the wilds of Oxfordshire.

 Location: Brecon Beacons, Wales